capitalmotorcars/capitalmotorcars/README.md

-# Welcome to your Capital Motor Cars
+# Welcome to your Capital Motor cars

 ## Project info.